 Slate Media Technology Raven MTi2

 When is a raven like a mixing desk?
 When it’s a Slate Raven MTi2, that’s when.
 More like a touchscreen computer than a traditional control surface, the Raven has a 27-inch touch-sensitive HD display for loading up the mix window of your favorite DAW, saving you screen real estate on your computer monitors and allowing limitless direct control of your DAW.
 The Raven software makes working within your DAW faster and easier than with a mouse alone, and the screen size makes this the highest number of channels that can be controlled at once for the money.
 Slate also makes a two-screen version that is built into a desk for larger studios.

-The Mackie Control Universal Pro (MCU Pro) is one of the oldest control surfaces on the market and set the standard by which all others communicate with DAW software.
+The Mackie Control Universal Pro (MCU Pro) is one of the oldest control surfaces on the market and set the standard by which nearly all the others communicate with DAW software.
+Many of the other controllers on this list have closely mirrored its user interface as well.
 Designed for use in professional studios, the MCU Pro is a rugged piece of equipment that will stand up to years of use.
 Featuring eight channels plus a master fader, the MCU Pro has 100mm motorized faders, mute, solo, select, record, and rotary encoders for each channel, assignable function buttons, transport and zoom controls, and jog dial.
-There are two LCD displays along the top for track-level info and timecode and two jacks for external MIDI footswitches.
+There are two LCD displays along the top for track-level info and timecode and two inputs for external MIDI footswitches.
 Mackie also sells the XT Pro for adding more channels.